Connect with External Agents¶

 Click on the Test button to initiate a sample request to the external agents and verify the connection and response format.

-• Timeout - This property specifies the maximum duration (in seconds) the proxy agent will wait for a response from the external agent.
-If a response is not received within this specified time, the request is considered to have failed due to a timeout error.
+Timeout - This property specifies the maximum duration (in seconds) the proxy agent will wait for a response from the external agent.
+If a response isn't received within this specified time, the request is considered to have failed due to a timeout error.

 The proxy agent offers a secure and streamlined method for integrating external agents with our platform.

-• Translates data formats between our platform and the external system using the Kore Agent Protocol.
+- Translates data formats between our platform and the external system using the Agent Protocol format described below.

 Request Format